Scaled and Icy: Composition

 Scaled and Icy has been described as, "at first listen, the most upbeat and optimistic the band have sounded since they first emerged in 2009", which Joseph explained is a reaction against the "strange and bleak conditions" caused by the COVID-19 pandemic, during which the album was recorded.
-Critics specifically noted its departure from the darker approach of Trench (2018) and Blurryface (2015) and a return to the "playful alt-pop sound" of Vessel (2013), with Joseph stating that the record is a "bit of a reaction to Trench".
+Critics specifically noted its departure from the darker approach of Trench and Blurryface and a return to the "playful alt-pop sound" of Vessel (2013), with Joseph stating that the record is a "bit of a reaction to Trench".
 The album has also been described as alternative rock, pop, rock, rap and synth-pop, with elements of electro.

 Although a departure from the conceptual narrative found on Trench, the band largely continues to examine serious themes on Scaled and Icy despite its upbeat sound.
 Joseph explained that the contrast was deliberate, stating that "as you dive into lyrics, a lot of times it's asking some pretty heavy questions and addressing some pretty heavy things".
 Neil Z. Yeung of AllMusic described the album as "a snapshot of the emotional highs and lows of quarantine life", while Augusta Battoclette of Alternative Press noted the themes of "anxiety, doubt and the need to keep your loved ones close".

 Tours

-On June 16, 2021, Twenty One Pilots announced the Takeover Tour.
-The tour began in Denver, Colorado and the band spent one week in each city, where they performed at small clubs as well as large venues.
-The tour began on September 21, 2021.
-On July 23, 2021, the artists Half Alive, Arrested Youth and Jay Joseph were announced as openers for the U.S. leg of the tour.
+On June 16, 2021, Twenty One Pilots announced the Takeover Tour, consisting of 35 shows in which they would spend one week in each city to perform at small clubs as well as large venues.
+The tour began on September 21, 2021, in Denver, Colorado, and concluded on June 25, 2022, in London.

-On November 18, 2021, the band announced a second tour of North America in support of the album called The Icy Tour, which started on August 18, 2022 in Saint Paul, Minnesota.
+On November 18, 2021, the band announced a second tour of North America in support of the album called the Icy Tour, which began on August 18, 2022, in Saint Paul, Minnesota, and concluded on September 24 in Seattle, Washington.
+It consisted of 23 shows.